TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 That being said, running the tests directly is not being officially supported, but you can try this out yourself.

-You can look in the source of :file:`Build/Scripts/runTests.sh` or rather in :file:`Build/testing-docker/local/docker-compose.yml` to see which commands the :file:`runTests.sh` script calls and run these directly.
+You can look in the source of :file:`Build/Scripts/runTests.sh` to see which commands the :file:`runTests.sh` script calls and run these directly (also see the "Troubleshooting" section above).
 Not everything will work, because there may be dependencies, that are only available in the docker container.

-Also, you can run some of the scripts in :file:`Build/Scripts` directly.
+Also, you can run some of the scripts in :file:`Build/Scripts` directly, which are otherwise just dispatched from within a docker container.

 Examples: